SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

     imagePullPolicy: Always
 ```

-Kyma provision a new Service Instance of our Addon with the name number-redis-service inside the devktoberfest namespace.
+Kyma provisions a new Service Instance of our Addon with the name number-redis-service inside the devktoberfest namespace.
 With this spec section we have to Kyma, our Redis instance will use the *micro* service plan, which means an in-memory persistence.

 > The service's name can be whatever you want, but it makes sense to give it a name representing what it is.